TrueLabCreations/http-reverse-proxy/README.md

 Change the address to http://server2.test.com and the second server should respond

-You are now running a reverse proxy sharing a front end ip address (port 80)
+You are now running a reverse proxy sharing a single front end ip address (port 80)

 >Running a simple secure (with self signed certificates) HTTPS server